Ebike Battery Care Top Ten Q&A

 Observe the battery temperature by touching the pack, and charge your battery when it (battery) is not too cold or too hot.
 Ideally the room air temperature around your ebike, when idle, should be 50 – 80 degrees (normal room temperatures).
 Avoid storing your ebike where direct sunlight hits the battery and raises the pack’s resting temperature.

-4. How can I double the life of my battery pack?
+4. Can I double the life of my battery pack?

 Studies show you can double the cycle life of your battery by charging it only to 80%, rather than 100%.
 Here is an infographic - from Grin Tech, one of the innovators in the Li-ion space: